-In spite of what the government and treatment programs tell us, we all know that many people escape addictions without treatment.
-How do we know?
-Because so many of us, our friends, and our loved ones have quit addictions, including the most common drug addiction, smoking.
 You have heard, and no doubt believe, that smoking is an addiction.
-But you may feel it's not an addiction like heroin addiction or cocaine addiction or alcoholism.
-However, those in the best position to know-alcoholics and drug addicts who smoke-rate smoking at the top of the list of hardest addictions to quit.
+But you may feel it's not an addiction like heroin, cocaine, or alcohol addiction.
+However, people who are addicted to alcohol and drugs, and who smoke - those in the best position to know - rate smoking at the top of the list of hardest addictions to quit.

-Yet, around 90 percent of addicted smokers who quit do so without any kind of treatment.
-This percentage of smoking self-quitters has gone down slightly since the 1980s, since so many medical treatments for quitting (i.e., nicotine gums and patches) are promoted endlessly on television and other media.
-But self-quitters smokers are still the large majority of ex-smokers.
+And around 90 percent of addicted smokers who quit do so without any kind of treatment.
+This percentage of smoking self-quitters has gone down slightly since the 1980s, since so many medical treatments for quitting (i.e., nicotine gums and patches and drugs) are promoted endlessly on television and other media.
+But self-quitters still account for the vast majority of ex-smokers.
 You can prove this by asking a group of middle-aged people if any of them has quit smoking, and then asking how many did so through any form of treatment (like a nicotine patch).

 I do such "experiments" all the time.
-For instance, I lecture groups of alcoholism/addiction counselors, people who swear that the only way addicts can recover is through going to treatment and joining AA or another twelve-step group like they did.
-I first ask them, "What is the toughest drug addiction to quit?"
+For instance, I lecture groups' alcohol and drug addiction counselors, people who swear that the only way people can recover is through attending treatment and joining AA or another twelve-step group like they did.

+First I ask them, "What is the toughest drug addiction to quit?"
 The audience, virtually in one voice, shouts out "nicotine" or "cigarettes."

-"How many of you have quit?"
-I inquire.
-Often a majority raise their hands.
+Then I ask, "How many of you have quit?"
+Often a majority of the audience members raise their hands.

 Then I ask, "How many of you quit smoking because of treatment or joining a support group?"